-The College of Arts and Sciences also offers by extension a nursing completion program leading to a BS degree for registered nurses at Kettering, Ohio. culturally enriching academic experience.
-Infor-
+The College of Arts and Sciences also offers by extension a nursing completion program leading to a BS degree for registered nurses at Kettering, Ohio.

 Graduate

 Graduate extension programs are offered in a number of disciplines by the various schools of the University.